lukeyeager/packaging-tools/README.md

-# deb-builds
+# Packaging tools

-Build deb packages from git repos (for PPA uploads)
+Tools for manipulating deb packages in a reproducible way using Docker.